areiljan/Gandalf-Royale-Game-Gameside/README.md

 **Server Side:** <br>
 1. Clone this repositroy [iti0301-2024-server](https://gitlab.cs.taltech.ee/rkilks/iti0301-2024-server)
 2. If you don't have Gradle plugin, download it
+3. Make sure you have server file as module in project structure, if it is not you should make it a module
-3. Open Project view and go to iti0301-2024-server -> server -> src -> main -> java -> ee.taltech.game.server -> datamanagement -> GameServer
+4. Open Project view and go to iti0301-2024-server -> server -> src -> main -> java -> ee.taltech.game.server -> datamanagement -> GameServer
-4. Run this file and you shoud have working server side
+5. Run this file and you shoud have working server side

 **Client Side:** <br>
 1. Clone this repositroy [iti0301-2024-game](https://gitlab.cs.taltech.ee/rkilks/iti0301-2024-game)